MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide.md

 # Microsoft Edge Developer Tools

-Browser tooling has come a long way since the days of Internet Explorer!
-The Microsoft Edge DevTools are built with [TypeScript](http://www.typescriptlang.org/), powered by [open source](https://github.com/Microsoft/ChakraCore), and optimized for modern front-end workflows.
+The Microsoft Edge DevTools are built with [TypeScript](http://www.typescriptlang.org/), powered by [open source](https://github.com/Microsoft/ChakraCore), optimized for modern front-end workflows, and now available as a [standalone Windows 10 app](https://www.microsoft.com/en-us/store/p/microsoft-edge-devtools-preview/9mzbfrmz0mnj) in the Microsoft Store!

+For more on the latest features, check out [*DevTools in the latest update of Windows 10 (EdgeHTML 17)*](./devtools-guide/whats-new.md).

 ![Microsoft Edge DevTools](./devtools-guide/media/devtools.png)